If the 20th century was the “century of science, technology, and economy,” then the 21st century is the “century of values.”

 A constructive response to these situations, I believe, demands us to adopt a paraconsistent standpoint which embraces the coexistence of diverse values and thereby to bring about a new philosophy for the simultaneous flourishing of Western and Eastern values.

-From Kyoto, we propose to create a multi-layered society of values.
+From Kyoto, we propose to create a Multilayered Society of Values.
 It is our aspiration to shape a hopeful future by orienting the fruits of technological innovation towards a richer society.
 Establishing the Kyoto Institute of Philosophy is the first step in this endeavor.

 Jun SAWADA OBE